 Collegiate church Santa Maria Maggiore, Religious monument in Spello, Italy

-The Baglioni Chapel displays Renaissance frescoes by Pinturicchio showing sibyls seated on thrones, while the main altar holds a stone ciborium crafted by Rocco di Tommaso.
+The Baglioni Chapel contains frescoes by Pinturicchio showing sibyls seated on thrones, an Annunciation scene, and a self-portrait of the painter.
+The main altar holds a stone ciborium crafted by Rocco di Tommaso.

 The community of curious travelers